 Following are two interesting image effects you can achieve with this App:

-Zoom Blur effect (also known as the DSLR effect)
+Zoom Blur effect (also known as DSLR Effect)

-By applying blur to the area around an object of interest on a photo, you can create a fake camera focus effect.
+By applying the blur effect to the area around an object of interest in a photo, you can create a fake camera focus effect.
 Applying this effect inside Iudesk’s Photo Editor is quite easy: